AdobeDocs/commerce-cloud-tools/src/pages/docker/quick-reference.md

 <InlineAlert variant="info" slots="text"/>

 The `--rm` option automatically removes containers when they stop.
 This setting overrides any restart policy specified in the service configuration and prevents orphaned containers from consuming excess disk space.
-See [`docker-compose run`][] in the _Docker command-line reference_.
+See [`docker-compose run`](https://docs.docker.com/compose/reference/run/) in the _Docker command-line reference_.

-## Docker Compose configuration generator
+## Configuration generator

 Use the Cloud Docker for Commerce `.vendor/bin/ece-docker build:compose` CLI commands to generate the Docker configuration files and build your environment.